Entering Text with Code Completion

 Press Return to accept the suggestion.

 If all of the possible completions have a common prefix, the prefix is indicated with a dotted underline.
 Press the Tab key to accept only the prefix, or press Return to accept the entire suggestion.
+If there is no common prefix, code completion shows the dotted underline up to the next uppercase letter in the symbol.

 Press Control–Space bar to toggle the completion suggestion on or off.
 That is, if the inline suggestion and list are being displayed, pressing Control–Space bar cancels the code completion operation.
 (Pressing the Esc key or clicking elsewhere in the text also cancels the operation.)
 If there is no suggestion displayed, place the insertion point at the end of a partially-typed symbol and press Control–Space bar to get completion suggestions.